 As in many ancient societies, jewellery was an important social marker used to demonstrate wealth and richness.
-In Ancient Greek culture jewellery was worn in everyday life but was also buried with the decease as part of his or her funerary outfit.
+In Ancient Greek culture jewellery was worn in everyday life but was also buried with the deceased as part of his or her funerary outfit.
 Jewellery might have been enriched by precious and semi-precious stones and decorative motives would have included popular myths, gods, goddesses, and heroes.
 In Ancient Greek and Roman mythology dolphins were associated with the sea and with the sphere of sensual love, bearing an amatory symbolism.
 Because of the assonance between the ancient Greek word delphis, δελφίς, meaning dolphin, and the word delphus, δελφύς, meaning womb, dolphins were considered animals sacred to Aphrodite, the Greek goddess of love, fertility and desire.

 To discover more about jewellery in the Ancient World, please visit our relevant post: Jewellery in Antiquity.